xxdamianxx/damianMessiah/README.md

 4. Sustain the ecology of the Earth, and subsidiaries inhabited planets.

-5. Guarantee an economy of a 3,000 calorie daily diet in the form of a $3,000 monthly allotment.
+5. Guarantee an economy, known as the Heiratsgeld, of a 3,000 calorie daily diet in the form of a $3,000 monthly allotment.

 6. Promote the development of interstellar travel.